 Structure of Evolution for Skeptics

 After I discuss the data and evolutionary interpretation, I end with a “Questions for Creationists” section, where I pose questions for my Creationist readers to reflect on and/or respond to.
 I have been exposed to Creationist teachings for most of my life and count Creationists among my friends, so in these questions I do my best to address issues frequently raised by the Creationist teachings I am familiar with.
-Creationism has transformed in many ways over the years, with different streams of thought existing, so the questions I pose may not apply to all forms of Creationism.
+Creationism has transformed in many ways over the years, with different (often conflicting) streams of thought existing simultaneously, so the questions I pose may not apply to all forms of Creationism.
 Please let me know if you believe that I have incorrectly conveyed a Creationist concept, as I cannot keep up with every school of Creationist thought!

 I also try to provide links to the original scientific papers in question whenever possible, but papers (unfortunately) are not always freely available.
 If you are interested in accessing a specific paper I reference, do not hesitate to leave a comment, and I will do my best to obtain the paper for you to examine.

 Further exploration of the relationship between evolution and religion

 Reconciling evolution with religious beliefs can often seem like a daunting process, a problem that isn’t helped by the fact that many individuals would like you to believe that these concepts are mutually exclusive.
 But if this is an important topic for you, do not give up.
 You will find that there are a number of resources that can help you make the transition into balancing, and even integrating, religion and evolutionary biology without sacrificing the core tenants of your faith.
 Here are just a few that might help you get started: